NanoCommons/user-handbook/docs/about-and-partner-projects/GRACIOUS.md

 <img src="{{ site.baseurl }}/images/logos/gracious.png" width="200" class="image--right" />

 # Partner project GRACIOUS
 GRACIOUS has developed a highly innovative science-based framework that supports the assessment of risk posed by the ever increasing array of nanomaterials on the market and under development.
+{: .lead }

 The framework will streamline the process for assessing their risk by logically grouping nanomaterials thereby allowing extrapolation between (read-across) nanomaterials and reducing the need to assess exposure to and toxicity on a case by case basis.
-Short description
-{: .lead }

 [Project website](https://www.h2020gracious.eu)
 {: .more-link .more-link--webpages }